DeepwaterExploration/legacydocs/docs/products/hdcam.md

 ### Step 2
 ![exploreHD](https://cdn.shopify.com/s/files/1/0575/8785/9626/files/HDCam_Step_2_x150.jpg?v=1639879650)

-Tap or drill a hole for where you want to mount the camera, and attach the camera holder bracket to the surface using the longer M3 screws.
+Tap or drill a hole for where you want to mount the camera and attach the camera holder bracket to the surface using the longer M3 screws.
 ### Step 3
 ![exploreHD](https://cdn.shopify.com/s/files/1/0575/8785/9626/files/HDCam_Step_3_x150.jpg?v=1639879650)